 - Be mistakenly prejudice.

 Stern Saturn, also known as “Father Karma,” is the zodiac’s tough teacher planet and ruler of structured Capricorn.
-When Saturn stations direct, you could realize that:
+When Saturn stations direct or during its pre-retrograde shadow, you could realize that:

 - Plans have fallen apart temporarily or need to be changed last minute.